Cool-Season Containers to Get an Early Start on Spring

-Hint: Use three different sizes of the same kind of container to give the arrangement a more put-together look.
+Editor's Tip: Use three different sizes of the same kind of container to give the arrangement a more put-together look.

 A gorgeous spring container garden doesn't have to be complicated.
 Here, a variety of pansies and violas add charm and color to a strawberry jar.
 Use a mix of colors for a flamboyant look, or limit your pansies to one color for a more elegant, soothing presentation.

-Hint: Once summer heat arrives and the pansies start to fade, replace them with herbs or small annuals that don't mind the warm weather.
+Editor's Tip: Once summer heat arrives and the pansies start to fade, replace them with herbs or small annuals that don't mind the warm weather.

-The best container gardens don't just look good -- they smell great, too.
+The best container gardens don't just look good—they smell great, too.
 Incorporate a few fragrant plants into your containers and be sure to site them where you can enjoy them.
 For example, here dianthus hangs from a picket fence, bringing it that much closer to nose level.

-Hint: Keep in mind that not all fragrances mix well, so try putting the plants together at the nursery before bringing them home.
+Editor's Tip: Keep in mind that not all fragrances mix well, so try putting the plants together at the nursery before bringing them home.

 This easy container features a rugged dwarf hemlock (Tsuga canadensis) and a pair of lavender violas for a simple, soothing look.
 A mulch of coarse stones accented by a single larger rock helps create a natural scene in miniature.
 It's perfect for a partially shaded spot.

+Container gardening doesn't have to be an all-day project—just pick things you like that have similar light and moisture needs!
 Watch this quick video and get ideas for designing beautiful container gardens.

 Use yellow to wake up your landscape once winter passes.
 Here, a golden container holds yellow primroses and 'Lemon Symphony' osteospermum.
 All that yellow contrasts beautifully with purple from 'Berries & Cream Sachet' nemesia, 'Caitlin's Giant' ajuga, and columbine.

-Hint: Echo the color of your house in your container garden, or use it to complement blooms from your yard for extra appeal.
+Editor's Tip: Echo the color of your house in your container garden, or use it to complement blooms from your yard for extra appeal.

 We use them as architectural plants in the landscape, but shrubs can also lend flair to containers.
 Here, the ruby-red stems of redtwig dogwood (Cornus sericea) offer great contrast to the fresh-green leaves.
 The arrangement is made even more interesting with a couple of colorful sedums (purple 'Voodoo' and golden 'Angelina') and white candytuft.